Emergence of robust memory manifolds: Robust memory manifolds in a simple recurrent network

-In order to understand frozen stabilisation, it is instructive to study the dynamical mechanism which gives rise to the self-oranised critical state in the gRNN.
+In order to understand frozen stabilisation, it is instructive to study the dynamical mechanism which gives rise to the self-organised critical state in the gRNN.
 One might na\"{i}vely expect that in the limit $\alpha \to \infty$, the $\{\sigma \}$ terms go to zero and the $h-$variable becomes frozen, leading to fixed-points.
-However, with a little reflection it should be clear that at any given time the $\{[J^zh]_i\}$ will take both positive and negative values, and thus one should expect half the $\{ \sigma_i \}$ to be zero and the other half to be 1 -- i.e. half the $\{h_i\}$ are momentariy frozen and the other half free to evolve.
-Moreover, we know from prior work that a ``vanilla'' RNN (vRNN) -- where $ \sigma_i =1 $ for all $i$ in eq.\ref{eq:large-gRNN} -- exhibits chaotic activity for $g>2$ \cite{sompolinsky1988chaos,krishnamurthy2020theory}.
-So, in the gRNN, if half the $\{h_i\}$ are free to evolve what causes {\it all } the $\{h_i\}$ to be frozen -- i.e. be at a fixed-point?
+However, with a little reflection it should be clear that at any given time the argument of the gating function $\{[W h]_i\}$ will take both positive and negative values, and thus one should expect half the $\{ \sigma_i \}$ to be zero and the other half to be 1 -- i.e. half the $\{h_i\}$ are momentarily frozen and the other half active, or free to evolve.
+Moreover, we know from prior work that a ``vanilla'' RNN (vRNN) -- where $ \sigma_i =1 $ for all $i$ in eq.\ref{eq:large-gRNN} -- exhibits chaotic activity for $g>1$ \cite{sompolinsky1988chaos,krishnamurthy2020theory}.
+So, in the gRNN, if half the $\{h_i\}$ are free to evolve, what causes {\it all } the $\{h_i\}$ to be frozen -- i.e. be at a (marginally stable) fixed-point?

-This is where the {\it stabilisation} in frozen stabilisation enters.
-We first take a detour to look at a simpler model: a vRNN with external random (fixed) biases.
-The dynamics for the vRNN with biases are given by equation below: